Employment after studies

 If your Tier 4 visa was applied for on or after 13 December 2012, it is possible to be self-employed whilst you are awaiting a decision on your Tier 1 Graduate Entrepreneur application.
 You must have submitted your Tier 1 Graduate Entrepreneur application whilst your Tier 4 visa was still valid to benefit from this.
 If your Tier 4 visa was applied for before 13 December 2012, you will need to wait until your Tier 1 Graduate Entrepreneur visa is issued before you can start working on a self-employed basis.

-From 6 April 2013, there will be 2000 places available under this category.
-1,000 of these will be for MBA graduates from UK HEI's, 900 will be for graduates of any subject from UK HEIs and 100 places will be for elite global graduate entrepreneurs from overseas identified by UK Trade and Industry.
+From 6 April 2014, there are be 2000 places available under this category.
+1,900 of these will be for graduates of any subject, known as "General Endorsements" and 100 places for elite global graduate entrepreneurs from overseas identified by UK Trade and Industry, known as "Global Endorsements".

 The University of Warwick is taking part in this scheme and more details about how to apply can be found on the Student Careers and Skills website.